When to Go on a Botswana Safari: Green Season

 5. Group Travel

-A safari is an amazing experience whether you’re traveling with a group or taking a custom trip.
+A safari in Botswana is an amazing experience whether you’re traveling with a group or taking a custom trip.
 I was initially nervous about traveling with a group of strangers, but this ended up being a highlight of my trip.
 There was something special about ending the day watching the sunset together and recounting all our favorite sightings.
 Reliving them that way doubled the pleasure.

 6. Less Crowded Camps, Same Quality Sightings